PGMA10/RRAK-Booking-Platform/replit.md

 ### Core Features
 - **Slot-Based Booking**: Allows booking 1-4 slots per transaction with tiered pricing and bulk discounts.
 - **Industry Subcategory System**: Prevents competing businesses from booking the same route/campaign slot, with 13 categories and 56 specific subcategories.
 An "Other" industry category allows unlimited availability with mandatory business type description.
+- **"Other" Industry Auto-Inclusion**: "Other" industry is automatically included in all campaigns (both new and existing).
+Storage layer enforces this at write-time for both MemStorage and PostgreSQL.
+Migration runs on app startup to add "Other" to existing campaigns.
 - **Artwork Upload & Ad Design Brief System**: Comprehensive workflow for customers to submit design briefs and materials, and for admins to manage approvals and revisions (up to 2 revisions).
 - **Customer Self-Service Cancellation**: Allows customers to cancel bookings with automatic Stripe refunds based on a 7-day policy, deducting Stripe processing fees.
 - **Admin Dashboard & Notifications**: Centralized notifications for key events, with action items, current campaign metrics, and real-time data integration.
 Admins can manually mark bookings as paid and add internal notes.